WARSAW FALLS, MONSTEROUS CRIMES HINTED

 Warsaw, Liberated Poland · January 17, 1945

-On this date in 1945 Warsaw fell to Soviet and Polish Communist forces as the Nazis beat a hasty retreat from the ruins of the Polish capital.
+On this date in 1945 Warsaw fell to Soviet and Polish Communist forces as the Nazis beat a hasty retreat from the ruins of Poland’s capital.
 In moving against the retreating Wehrmacht (German armed forces), the Soviets liberated 800 Jews in Częstochowa and 870 Jews in Łódź, Poland.
-On January 26, 1945, Soviet troops reached the Auschwitz-Birkenau concentration/forced labor/death camp in Southwest Poland, where an estimated 1.1 million to 1.5 million people died, the most of any of the 15,000 camps and subcamps the Nazis had erected in occupied Europe.
+Ten days later, on January 27, 1945, Soviet troops liberated the Auschwitz-Birkenau concentration/forced labor/death camp in Southwest Poland, where an estimated 1.1 million to 1.5 million people died, the most of any of the 15,000 camps and subcamps the Nazis had erected in occupied Europe.
 The troops found 648 corpses and 7,000 survivors.
-In the storehouses they uncovered 836,255 women’s coats, six tons of human hair, carpets, eyeglasses, artificial limbs, and more.
+In the storehouses they uncovered 836,255 women’s coats, 6 tons of human hair, carpets, eyeglasses, artificial limbs, and more.

 To the west, units of the U.S. Army on April 11 freed POWs in concentration camps at Buchenwald, where 56,000 had died, and on April 29 at Dachau, where 28,000 had perished between 1940 and 1945.
 American soldiers were so horrified by conditions at Dachau that a few GIs executed some of the SS personnel found there, including several pulled from the camp infirmary (charges against the men were dismissed); many guards were also killed by some of the 32,000 liberated prisoners.
 On April 15 British and Canadian units reached the Bergen-Belsen concentration camp in northern Germany, where they were met by horrific scenes—mass graves, unburied bodies, and nearly 40,000 “living skeletons,” emaciated and filthy men, women, and children who were starving to death or dying from typhus.
 On May 5, about 50 hours before Germany surrendered unconditionally, a U.S. armored unit reached the main Mauthausen camp in Upper (western) Austria, where 119,000 had died.